I am a professional trivia writer. I have written for or am currently writing for Geeks Who Drink, Trivia New York City, and Triviamatic.

 There's an Art to Writing Good Trivia Questions

-What is a good trivia question?
-Is there a difference between writing a good trivia question and a bad trivia question?
-Does writing trivia questions take any real skill?
+What is good trivia?
+Is there a difference between writing a great trivia question and a bad one?
+Does writing trivia take any real skill?

-From bars to video games to the occasional home gatherings, trivia is widely played throughout the U.S. and the world.
-So, if you're writing questions to amuse your friends or just perk up an afternoon gathering, this article will explain the art of writing a good trivia question.
+From bars to video games to home gatherings, people play trivia throughout the U.S. and the world.
+So, if you're writing questions to amuse your friends or just perk up an afternoon gathering, there' always a need.
+Doing it well makes trivia games better.
+There's no doubt.
+This article will explain the art of writing a good trivia question.

 Good Trivia Questions Are Written to Be Answered